 The flavors of rosé wines tend to be more subtle versions of their red wine varietal counterparts.
 The fruit expectations lean towards strawberry, cherry, and raspberry with some citrus and watermelon presenting on a regular basis.
 Rose wine can run the gamut from ultra-dry to fairly fruity depending on the region and producer.
 Prefer dry and food-friendly?
 Then scout for roses from southern France, Spain or Italy.

 When to Drink Pink?

-While rosé wines may have experienced the shaft for a decade or so when the wine market was flooded with "White Zin" look-alikes, many consumers are helping to break rosés out of the sweet, "wine cooler" mold and are embracing the broad stylistic offerings that are on the rosé market from all over the world.
-Wine lovers and wine makers are both the better for it!
-Rose wine sales are on the rise as savvy wine lovers have discovered that many of these pink wines are not the sugary sweet wines of old, but rather sophisticated summer sisters of many red wine varietals.
-To offer even more incentive to "drink pink" the vast majority of rosé wines offer good value for the money.
+While rosé wines may have experienced the shaft for a decade or so when the wine market was flooded with "White Zin" look-alikes, many consumers are helping to break rosés out of the sweet "wine cooler" mold and are embracing the broad stylistic offerings that are on the rosé market from all over the world.
+Wine lovers and winemakers are both the better for it!
+Rosé wine sales are on the rise as savvy wine lovers have discovered that many of these pink wines are not the sugary sweet wines of old, but rather sophisticated summer sisters of many red wine varietals.
+To offer even more incentive to "drink pink", the vast majority of rosé wines offer good value for the money.